walkenho/Scrapbooks/IT/bash-unix-and-miscellaneous/intro_to_bash.md

 # include hidden files
 ls -a

-# include more details
+# include hidden files and print more details
-ls -l
+ls -la
 ```

 You can find info on a bash command and its modifiers by using the `man` command.